-The Snap Sampler[®] (Figure 1) passive groundwater sampling method limits sample collection variables by sealing the sample while it is still in the well; at the same position in the well during each sampling event.
-Where appropriate, the sample is maintained in the same sample container that is transmitted to the laboratory rather than pouring into sample bottles at the ground Using this approach, sampling surface. personnel are essentially prevented from introducing error, variability, or bias during the sample collection process.
+The Snap Sampler® (Figure 1) passive groundwater sampling method limits sample collection variables by sealing the sample while it is still in the well, at the same position in the well during each sampling event.
+Where appropriate, the sample is maintained in the same sample container that is transmitted to the laboratory rather than pouring into sample bottles at the ground surface.
+Using this approach, sampling personnel are essentially prevented from introducing error, variability, or bias during the sample collection process.
 Sample collection is virtually the same for any user because the sample is captured downhole the same way every event, without impact from user technique, and in many cases, not exposed to the ambient air from the well to the laboratory.
-Recent research shows that variable reduction may improve long-term data trend analysis (Britt et al. 2011; McHugh et al. 2010; Britt et al. 2010; Britt 2008).
+Research shows that variability reduction may improve long-term data trend analysis (Britt et al. 2011; McHugh et al. 2010; Britt et al. 2010; Britt 2008).

-Figure 1, example with 2 of the VOA-size Snap Samplers.
-Up to 6 in difference combinations can be assembled together
+Figure 1, example with 2 of the VOA-size Snap Sampler Modules.
+Up to 6 modules can be assembled in any combination of sizes.